Home > Cruises > Arctic Cruises > Total Solar Eclipse from Iceland to Ireland

 Note

 Tour & cruises prices are per person.
 Prices shown have savings applied, are subject to availability and may be withdrawn at any time without notice.
 Pricing and trip details are correct at this point in time, however are subject to confirmation at the time of booking and are subject to change by Ponant.
-For cruise itineraries, cabin images are sourced from Ponant.
-These should be treated as indicative only.
+For cruise itineraries, cabin images are sourced from the cruise-line and should be treated as indicative only.
 Cabin inclusions, upholsteries and room layout may differ to the image(s) shown depending on the ship selected and your sailing dates.

 Similar Cruises